Gunivers/Bookshelf/docs/Move.rst

 Move
 ****

-``glib:move/``: This folder contains all the functions related to the movement of the entity.
+``glib.move:``: This folder contains all the functions related to the movement of the entity.

 Move using local vector